The Plaster of Thought-Walls (Translated)

 17March 2014

-It’s not right to believe everything the in-laws or prospective in-laws say; not even when the wife or prospective wife offers hopeful words.
-If the in-laws were really that good, people wouldn’t call the wife’s brother ‘shala’ (brother-in-law, used pejoratively).
+It’s not right to believe everything said by in-laws or prospective in-laws; not even when the wife or prospective wife speaks words of hope.
+If in-laws were really so good, people wouldn’t call the wife’s brother “shala” (brother-in-law, used pejoratively).

 18 March 2014